 If LC is a non-line-of-sight technology then how is it more secure than other wireless technologies?

 Light radiation (especially visible light radiation) is significantly easier to constrain and police compared to RF radiation.
 In addition, the extremely short light wavelengths lead to significant attenuation effects even over moderate distances.
 This leads to more confined operating environments where secrecy rates become relevant.
-[6, 7] In addition, jamming light communication signals is harder to achieve than other RF solutions.
+[6, 7] In addition, jamming light communication signals is harder to achieve than with RF solutions.

 Will LC work in my pocket?